SasanTazayoni/integrate-therapy-form-manager/README.md

 - Burns Anxiety Inventory (BAI) with Validation - As a user I can complete the BAI form by selecting answers that are scored 0–3 so that I can quickly assess my level of anxiety and submit my responses. `(MUST HAVE)`
 - Beck Depression Inventory (BDI) with Validation - As a user I can complete the BDI form by selecting answers that are scored 0–3 so that I can quickly assess my level of depression and submit my responses. `(MUST HAVE)`

+EPIC 6: Results Summary Table

+- SMI Modes Table with Severity Highlighting - As an admin I can see the severity of each SMI schema mode in a table so that I can quickly identify high, very high, and severe scores. `(MUST HAVE)`
+- SMI Score Scale Modal - As an admin I can open a modal to see the SMI score scale so that I can understand the meaning of the SMI scores. `(COULD HAVE)`
+- Retrieve Older SMIs - As an admin I can retrieve previously submitted SMI forms so that I can view older results and update the UI for printing or comparison. `(COULD HAVE)`
+- YSQ Table with Toggleable Scores - As an admin I can view the YSQ table with score ratings and totals so that I can analyze client data with the option to toggle raw scores or 4-5-6 scores. `(MUST HAVE)`
+- BAI and BDI Small Cards with Scores - As an admin I can view the Burn’s Anxiety Inventory (BAI) and Beck’s Depression Inventory (BDI) in small cards so that I can quickly see anxiety and depression scores for the client. `(MUST HAVE)`

 * Wireframes
 * Features - existing and future
 * Tech used